WebReflection/uhtml/DOCUMENTATION.md

       * otherwise append the chunk as is, it's the closing part
     * normalize all self-closing, [not void](https://developer.mozilla.org/en-US/docs/Glossary/empty_element), elements, so that the resulting joined layout contains `<span></span>` or `<custom-element></custom-element>` instead of `<span />` or `<custom-element />`, which is another handy _µhtml_ feature 😉
     * let the browser engine parse the final layout through the native [Content Template element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template) and traverse it in search of all comments and attributes that are only related to _µhtml_
-    * per each crawled node, using and `index` that goes from _zero_ to the length of passed values, as these are those to map and update in the future:
+    * per each crawled node, using an `index` that goes from _zero_ to the length of passed values, as these are those to map and update in the future:
       * if the node is a _comment_, and its text content is exactly `µhtml${index}`, map recursively the position of that node to retrieve it later on, and move the `index` forward
       * if the node is not a comment:
         * while the node has an attribute named `µhtml${index}`, map the attribute value, which is the original name, and map the node to retrieve it later on, then move the `index` forward